Have you ever wondered why appointment reminders are an integral part of the scheduling procedure for many businesses today?

-So nothing irritates business owners more than when an appointment does not show up.
-No-shows and cancelled appointments rob business owners of their valuable time.
+No wonder nothing irritates business owners more than when an appointment does not show up.
+No-shows and canceled appointments rob them of their valuable time.
 And they mean lost revenue.

 Sending reminder messages about upcoming appointments can impact the number of no-shows.
 Clients probably don’t want to miss their appointment, but it slips their minds when life gets busy.